 How does the fecal transplant work?

 For most people this introduces a new balance in the intestine and restores the bacteria depleted by antibiotic treatment.
 This bacteria would in normal circumstances combat the c diff anyway.
 It is by no means clear as yet exactly how the cure takes place in specific biological terms – but the general theory that recolonizing the colon with healthy bacteria will reverse the c difficile seems to be true.
 Some research indicates that the reintroduction of Bacteroidetes and Firmicutes elements are part of the cure.

 What is the actual procedure?

-The fecal matter is inserted into the intestine in one of 3 ways.
-Via a duodenal tube, a rectal tube or colonoscopy.
+The fecal matter is inserted into the intestine in one of 4 ways.
+Via a duodenal tube, a rectal tube, a colonoscopy or possibly via special fecal tablets enclosed in a shell which dissolves in in the intestine .
 The colonoscopy is favoured as the whole of the colon can be recolonized and the extent of the infection can be clarified during the process.
 The cure may happen within hours or a few days.

 Has the procedure been validated by the medical authorities?